godzivan/Audio-Convert-Samplerate/README.md

 ## Support

-Suggestions/patches are welcomed via github at https://github.com/jonathanstowe/Audio-Convert-Samplerate/issues
+Suggestions/patches are welcomed via [github](https://github.com/jonathanstowe/Audio-Convert-Samplerate/issues)

 ## Licence

 Please see the [LICENCE](LICENCE) file in the distribution

-© Jonathan Stowe 2015, 2016, 2017, 2019
+© Jonathan Stowe 2015 - 2021